a2ankitrai/2KX7/Java/classes_n_interfaces.md

 An immutable class is simply a class whose instances cannot be modified.To make a class immutable, follow these five rules:

 1. **Don’t provide any methods that modify the object’s state** (known as mutators).

+2. **Ensure that the class can’t be extended.** Preventing subclassing is generally accomplished by making the class final, but there is an alternative.
+The alternative to making an immutable class final is to make all of its constructors private or package-private, and to add public static factories in place of the public constructors.

+3. **Make all fields final.**

+4. **Make all fields private.** This prevents clients from obtaining access to mutable objects referred to by fields and modifying these objects directly.
+While it is technically permissible for immutable classes to have public final fields containing primitive values or references to immutable objects, it is not recommended because it precludes changing the internal representation in a later release.

+5. **Ensure exclusive access to any mutable components.** If your class has any fields that refer to mutable objects, ensure that clients of the class cannot obtain references to these objects.
+Never initialize such a field to a client-provided object reference or return the object reference from an accessor.
+Make defensive copies (Item 39) in constructors, accessors, and readObject methods.

+---

+## Favor composition over inheritance

+Instead of extending an existing class, give your new class a private field that references an instance of the existing class.
+This design is called ***composition*** because the existing class becomes a component of the new one.
+Each instance method in the new class invokes the corresponding method on the contained instance of the existing class and returns the results.
+This is known as ***forwarding***, and the methods in the new class are known as ***forwarding methods***.